We all have emotional ties to food:

 Small actions add up to shift the very fabric of who you are and how you operate in the world.

-Do you find yourself using food to manage your emotions?
+Do you find yourself using food to try to manage your emotions?

 I would love to hear your experience + send you some support below.